xCykrix/DynamicLights/README.md

 - /dynamiclights lock (dynamiclights.lock)
   - Prevents placing Lanterns and Torches from the offhand.
 Useful for held lights while exploring or eating.
+- /dynamiclights toggle (dynamiclights.toggle)
+  - Toggle the rendering of lights for your client to reduce client impact.
+- /dynamiclights reload (dynamiclights.reload)
+  - Dynamically reload the `lights.yml` configuration to add or adjust light levels.
+  - `config.yml` requires a restart due to async tasks at this time.

 ## FAQ